SuperbPineapple/XBSNI/README.md

 This tool finds your manufacture date, factory, and an estimated guess of your version.

 The legacy version should work on browsers after IE8.
-It currently has no non-number checking support.
+The legacy version also currently has no non-number checking support.

 For a working example, visit https://superbpineapple.neocities.org/XBSNI.